ggsem: Reproducible Visualization of SEM and Related Models in R

 You can install the stable version of ggsem from CRAN:

-Development version of ggsem can also be downloaded from Github:
+This website was created with the development version of ggsem, which can be downloaded from Github:

 devtools::install_github("smin95.com/ggsem")